-A few research agencies, such as U.S. News & World Report and Kiplinger, provide statistics about health care that active adults can use to help them decide where to retire.
+A few research agencies, such as U.S. News & World Report and Kiplinger, provide statistics about health care that may help active adults decide where to retire.
 Another resource, the Healthgrades National Health Index, ranks cities on health factors such as quality of hospitals, accessibility of care, availability of local specialists, and overall population health.

 We coupled those rankings with a consideration of other valuable retirement factors, such as affordability, quality of life, things to do, and nearby active adult communities.
 This helped us determine some of the best places to retire to facilitate senior health.

-No matter where you might want to retire across the nation, this list can provide a better idea about some of the country’s best health care options.
+No matter where you might want to retire across the nation, this list can provide more information about some of the country’s best health care options.
 From east to west, here are eight of the best places to retire for health care.

 Those who dream of a New England retirement can also find some of the nation’s best health care in Hartford, Connecticut.
 The state ranks third in the country for overall access to health care.